-(2) These amounts represent Company matching contributions for each NEO under the Non-Qualified Savings Plan.
-The Company match to the savings plans was suspended for all plan participants effective April 27, 2020 and reinstated December 7, 2020.
+(2) These amounts represent Company matching contributions for each NEO under the Non-Qualified Savings Plan and Deferred Compensation Plan.
 These amounts are also reported in the "All Other Compensation" column in the Summary Compensation Table and as part of the "Value of Company Contributions to Plans" column in the All Other Compensation Table.
 As noted earlier, Messrs.
-Gangestad and Genereux and Ms. House were hired after July 1, 2010 and do not participate in our pension plans.
-Ms. House received a total NEC of \$21,709 during fiscal 2021 in her Qualified and Non-Qualified Savings Plans.
+Gangestad and Genereux and Mss.
+House and Lakkundi were hired after July 1, 2010, and do not participate in our pension plans.
 Messrs.
-Gangestad and Genereux were not eligible for the 2020 NEC payment.
+Gangestad and Genereux and Mss.
+House and Lakkundi received a total NEC of \$53,041, \$49,952, \$51,872, and \$4,500, respectively, during fiscal 2022 in their Qualified and Non-Qualified Savings Plans.

-- (3) These amounts include earnings (losses), dividends and interest provided on current contributions and existing balances, including the change in value of the underlying investment options in which the NEO is deemed to be invested.
-These amounts are not reported in the Summary Compensation Table as compensation. - (4) Mr. Goris terminated employment November 13, 2020, and his account balance was distributed in a lump-sum cash payment within 60 days after the end of the month occurring six months, after termination. - (5) These amounts represent each NEO's aggregate balance in the Non-Qualified Savings Plan at September 30, 2021.
+(3) These amounts include earnings (losses), dividends and interest provided on current contributions and existing balances, including the change in value of the underlying investment options in which the NEO is deemed to be invested.
+These amounts are not reported in the Summary Compensation Table as compensation.

+(4) These amounts represent each NEO's aggregate balance in the Non-Qualified Savings Plan and Deferred Compensation Plan at September 30, 2022.
 The amounts also include the contributions made by each NEO to the Non-Qualified Savings Plan and Deferred Compensation Plan, which are also reported in the "Salary" column of the Summary Compensation Table, and the Company matching contributions, which are also reported in the "All Other Compensation" column in the Summary Compensation Table for each fiscal year.
-The amounts included in the Summary Compensation Table for fiscal 2019 for Messrs.
-Moret, Goris, and Kulaszewicz, and Ms. House are \$76,107, \$56,918, 78,666, and \$52,175, respectively; and for fiscal 2020 for Messrs.
-Moret, Goris, and Kulaszewicz, and Ms. House are \$76,608, respectively; and for fiscal 2020 for Messrs.
-Moret, Goris, and Kulaszewicz, and Ms. House are \$73,566, \$13,236, \$10,985, and \$38,384, respectively.
+The amounts included in the Summary Compensation Table for Fiscal 2020 for Mr. Moret and Ms. House are \$56,475 and \$42,608, respectively; and for fiscal 2021 for Messrs.
+Moret, Gangestad, Genereux, and Ms. House are \$77,960, \$136,108, \$36,346, and \$38,384, respectively; and for fiscal 2022 for Messrs.
+Moret, Gangestad, Genereux, and Mss.
+House and Lakkundi are \$85,988, \$647,771, \$69,188, \$75,183, and \$17,850, respectively.